PRIVATE JET PRICING EXPLAINED

 - On-demand charter

-These different ways of accessing private aviation come at varying private jet price points, and with different service levels and experiences to match.
+These different ways of accessing private aviation come at varying price points, and with different service levels and experiences to match.

 There are also the variable operating costs associated with each flight, such as fuel, landing fees, catering and other amenities.
 The associated cost of aircraft downtime is another consideration, as all aircraft will require maintenance, sometimes unexpectedly – adding costs and the requirement to source alternative options when you need to fly.

-Fractional ownership can be appealing to frequent flyers who may have considered owning a whole aircraft but are looking for lower and more predictable costs.
-Essentially, you secure the main benefits of whole aircraft ownership – consistency, exceptional service and personalization – for a fraction of the cost, and with none of the responsibility.
+Shared ownership can be very appealing to frequent flyers who may have considered owning an aircraft outright, but are looking for lower and more predictable costs.
+Essentially, you secure the main benefits of whole aircraft ownership – consistency, exceptional service and personalisation – for a portion of the cost, and with none of the responsibility.
 There is also the considerable advantage of knowing an aircraft will always be available at short notice, when you want to fly.

-At Flexjet we provide shared ownership of our premium fleet of the latest private jet aircraft, which includes the Embraer Phenom 300, Praetor 500, Legacy 450, Bombardier Challenger 350, and Gulfstream G450, G650 and soon the G700.
-Designed for those who fly 50+ hours per year, fractional jet ownership with Flexjet allows you to make an initial purchase of shared equity in an aircraft, along with fixed and agreed annual ownership costs, and an hourly transportation fee based on your actual flight time.
+At Flexjet we provide shared ownership of our premium fleet of the latest private jet aircraft, which includes the Embraer Praetor 600, Legacy 500 & Gulfstream G650.
+Designed for those who fly 50+ hours per year, shared jet ownership with Flexjet allows you to make an initial purchase of shared equity in an aircraft, along with fixed and agreed annual ownership costs, and an hourly transportation fee based on your actual flight time.

 Share sizes range from 1/16th (50 hours) to 1/2 (400 hours) with each level giving an Owner a percentage of the 800 flight hours available per year on each aircraft.
 For example, a one-eighth share entitles an Owner to 100 flight hours annually, which is approximately 50,000 miles.

-We also offer our lease program (which gives an all-in hourly cost minimizing capital expenditure) plus a type-specific jet card option for those who fly less often.
+We also offer our Access (lease) programme (which gives an all-in hourly cost minimising capital expenditure) plus a type-specific jet card option for those who fly less often.

-When comparing shared ownership providers, you are comparing many factors beyond costs, including the age and performance of the aircraft; quality of onboard service and amenities (such as catering and Wi-Fi); levels of personalization and flexibility; and operational details such as the primary service areas, peak days and fuel price adjustments.
+Of course when comparing shared ownership providers, you are comparing many factors beyond costs, including the age and performance of the aircraft; quality of onboard service and amenities (such as catering and Wi-Fi); levels of personalisation and flexibility; and operational details such as the primary service areas, peak days and fuel price adjustments.
 You should also be given a detailed explanation of the provider’s operational protocols including safety ratings, maintenance facilities and flight crew training and experience thresholds.

 Jet cards & private jet membership pricing